France backs EU-U.S. trade talks after culture clash

 France, widely considered the birthplace of cinema, has a proud tradition of more than a century of publicly and critically acclaimed movies and pumps in more public funds to its film industry than any other EU member.

-The EU audiovisual sector is worth 17 billion euros ($22.68 billion) and provides jobs for a million people.
+The EU audiovisual sector is worth 17 billion euros and provides jobs for a million people.

-The United States already sells the European Union far more music, movies, radio and television programs than it buys from Europe.
-Its net surplus for the sector averaged 1.5 billion euros ($2 billion) a year from 2004 to 2011.
+The United States already sells the European Union far more music, movies, radio and television programmes than it buys from Europe.
+Its net surplus for the sector averaged 1.5 billion euros a year from 2004 to 2011.